Fiscal Year 2025 Adopted Budget

-TriMet’s $1.75 billion budget for next fiscal year drives toward major ridership increase.
+TriMet’s $1.84 billion budget for next fiscal year drives toward major ridership increase, improving the customer experience and adding service, as operator staffing levels allow

 What’s inside our FY25 budget?
 A lot more for you.